About

 In a materialistic age we have come to confuse culture with its products; we have devolved from being creators to consumers and by so doing come to measure our wealth in terms of what we possess rather than what we share.

 While I created War in Context with the vain hope of helping stem cultural divisions, I also wanted to explore the underpinnings of culture itself.
-At this point, the murmurings of that exploration are tucked between the lines of my occasional comments but as we race towards the post-Bush era, the “context” in this site will gradually expand.
+These explorations now appear here and there under the byline “Attention to the unseen.”

 *

 Who is Paul Woodward?
-I am by nature if not profession, a bricoleur.
+I am by nature if not profession, a bricoleur*.
 A dictionary of obscure words defines a bricoleur as “someone who continually invents his own strategies for comprehending reality.”
-In the process of doing just that I have at various times been an editor, designer, software knowledge architect, and Buddhist monk, while living in England (where I was born), France, India, and for the last twenty years the United States.
+In the process of doing just that I have at various times been an independent journalist, editor, designer, software knowledge architect, construction worker, and Buddhist monk, while living in England (where I was born), France, India, and for the last twenty-some years the United States.
 The views I express here are my own.

-I live frugally in the Southern Appalachians with my wife, Monica, two cats and a dog.
+I live in Western North Carolina with my wife, Monica, a cat and a dog.

 If you have questions or comments, please let me know by writing to editor[at]warincontext.org